zakirullin/cognitive-load/README.md

 We should strive to reduce the cognitive load in our projects as much as possible.

-The average person can hold about *four facts* in working memory. .
+The average person can hold about four facts in working memory.
 Once the cognitive load reaches this threshold, a significant effort is required to understand things.

 *Let's say we've been asked to make some fixes to a completely unfamiliar project.
 We were told that a really smart developer had contributed to it.
 Lots of cool technologies, fancy libraries and trendy frameworks were used.
 In other words, **the previous author had a high cognitive load in his head, which we have yet to recreate.***